greenzorro/saddle-stitch-helper/README.md

 # saddle-stitch-helper

 A Photoshop scripts to convert separately designed single pages to saddle-stitch.
-It finds every two proer pages and make them one, in a sequence friendly for printing.
+It finds every two proper pages and make them one, in a sequence friendly for printing.

 Watch the example video below: